JakobDev/minecraft-launcher-lib/doc/command.rst

         "server": "example.com", #The ip of a server where Minecraft connect to after start "port": "123", #The port of a server where Minecraft connect to after start "nativesDirectory": "minecraft_directory/versions/version/natives" #The natives directory
-    }
+        "enableLoggingConfig": False, #Enable use of the log4j configuration file }

 You can use the account module to get the needed information.